Coding Guidelines

 Not all code will be written using an IDE.
 Even between contributors the settings might not be the same in all installs.
 To help keep code formatted consistently a lint tool is part of the code approval.

 There are a large number of lint tools are available for Go.
 Most of the lint tools only check one specific thing.
 Some of the tools will aggregate a number of linters and provide an overview of all the issues found.
 For the project we have chosen the golangci-lint tool.
-The tool can be run locally and will be integrated into the GitHub PR flow.
+The tool can be run locally and is integrated into the GitHub PR flow.

 Installing and running locally